 20. There is a myth that the architects and engineers who helped to design the Taj Mahal were put to death when the construction ended.
 This has been refuted and it’s more likely that they were made to sign a contract they would never create such a magnificent thing of beauty ever again (or get inspiration from it).

-21. The Indians weren’t too happy with the rule of the British East India Company halfway the 19th century, and an unsuccessful rebellion ensued in 1857.
+21. The Indians weren’t too happy with the rule of the British East India Company halfway through the 19th century, and an unsuccessful rebellion ensued in 1857.
 During these times of turmoil, many British soldiers and officials vandalized the Taj Mahal by cutting out precious stones.

 22. The last 8 years of Shah Jahan must have been years of utter despair.
 His very own son Aurangzeb put him under house arrest in Agra Fort.
 From there he was only able to see the Taj Mahal out of the Jasmine Tower before ultimately being buried there.

 23. In contrast to the decay of the Taj Mahal, which is apparently not something on the Indian government’s list of urgent issues, the Taj Mahal was well protected from imminent danger before.
 During the Second World War and the India-Pakistani wars, scaffoldings were set up to mislead bomber pilots.
-This in order to preserve the Taj Mahal from destruction by bombs.
+This is to preserve the Taj Mahal from destruction by bombs.

 24. Did you ever see a taxi or a bus driving up to the gate to unload a bunch of tourists in front of the Taj Mahal?
 You won’t, because cars are banned within 500 meters of the building.
-This in order to keep the white marble as shiny as possible.
+This is to keep the white marble as shiny as possible.

 25. The foundation of the Taj Mahal actually consists of timber wood.
 This isn’t supposed to be used as a foundation for a massive structure like this.
 If the Taj Mahal wasn’t located on the bank of a river to keep the timber foundation moist and strong, it would have collapsed a long time ago.